YasirKhan1811/PowerBI/Charts.md

 2. A goal for the measurement, so we can compare our progress with that goal.
 3. Time series, dor example daily, monthly, or yearly.

+### Conditional Formatting
+Conditional Formatting is a great tool for displaying color when certain conditions are met.